How We InvestRigorously screened investments in unity with Friend's views on peace, social justice and the environment.

 Please click here to download our Socially Responsible Investment guidelines.

 As witness to our Quaker values, we are active owners of the stocks we hold.
-We always vote our proxies, seeking improved corporate disclosures and just, sustainable business practices.
+We always vote our proxies, seeking improved corporate disclosures, accountability, and just, sustainable business practices.
 We use an institutional proxy voting service which votes according to our custom proxy voting guidelines.

 At Friends Fiduciary, active ownership goes beyond just voting proxies at a company’s annual meeting—it means raising issues that we see as important to the company’s long term sustainability and profitability.
 We do this by engaging companies in dialogue.
 If companies are unresponsive or unwilling to address an important concern, we can file a shareholder resolution.
 Resolutions are voted on by all company shareholders at its annual meeting and serve as an important barometer of shareholder interest and perspective.
 We often find that filing a resolution is enough to bring an otherwise unresponsive company to the dialogue table—and if a company is willing to change and we can reach a compromise, we withdraw the resolution.
 We see withdrawals as wins because it means the company has committed to forward movement.
 We maximize our impact by joining up with other like-minded investors through networks like the Interfaith Center on Corporate Responsibility (ICCR) and Ceres.

 We raise a variety of issues with the companies we hold across environmental, social, and governance categories.
 Recent examples include methane reduction, food waste, lobbying, and human rights in the supply chain.

-In 2019-2020 proxy season, we engaged 55 companies in 20 different issue areas.
-We dialogued with 28 companies, filed resolutions with 27, and were able to withdraw 10 of those resolutions after reaching agreement with the companies.
+In 2020-2021 proxy season, we engaged 47 companies on 20 different issues.
+We dialogued with 29 companies, filed resolutions with 20, and were able to withdraw 4 of those resolutions after reaching agreement with the companies.